sbecker11/flock-of-postcards/README.md

 - Need to ease focal point to BullsEye when any skillCardDiv is selected (or clicked?)
 - Need to add stamp icons to post cards
 - Click on post card to see it's full-size iomage in right-side detail panel
-- Render bizcards as 3D blocks with rounded corners
+- Render bizCards as 3D blocks with rounded corners
-- Rotate 3D bizcard blocks during transitions
+- Rotate 3D bizCard blocks during transitions
 - Toggle debug panel visiblilty with button or key